ominousjin/Perpetual-Autodidacticism/SQL/README.md

 # SQL

+SQL is a query programming language for managing RDBMS i.e. Relational Database Management System).

 1. Database

    In a database, tables are used to organize and store data, similar to how files are organized within a folder.
 Just as you can have multiple files within a folder, a database can contain multiple tables, each storing different types of data.